Flavomons in Matter Gradients: Ray Tracing and Amplitude Evolution

 \section{Abstract}

-Flavor instabilities develop in neutrino plasmas through emission of flavomons, the quanta of flavor waves.
-We derive the flavomon equations of motion in slowly varying environments, notably the matter gradients of supernovae, and use them to construct a flavomon ray tracing framework.
-Combined with a quasi-linear description of flavomon growth, we thus develop a new approach to the global evolution of flavor instabilities.
-As a first application, we show that the growth of neutrino-mass-induced instabilities is slowed down, but not suppressed, by the inevitable matter gradients.
-Local stability analysis alone cannot gauge the impact of inhomogeneities and instead must be coupled to flavomon ray tracing.
+Flavor instabilities develop in neutrino plasmas through the emission of flavomons, the quanta of flavor waves.
+Matter gradients can sweep flavomons across the unstable wave-number range, halting their amplification.
+This effect is parametrically small for fast modes, where it was first identified, but we show that it strongly alters neutrino-mass-induced instabilities below the supernova shock, while leaving those outside largely unaffected.
+The role of these instabilities can therefore be established only through a global treatment beyond local dispersion relations.
+Using the WKB approximation, we derive the covariant evolution equation for the flavomon amplitude along geometrical-optics rays, enabling a global treatment of instability growth and seeding.

-{\bf\textit{Introduction}}---The evolution of core-collapse supernovae (SNe) hinges on neutrinos, which dominate energy and lepton-number transport and are thus central to the explosion mechanism, nucleosynthesis, and observational tests \cite{Bethe:1985sox, Mirizzi:2015eza, Burrows:2020qrp, Boccioli:2024abp, Janka:2025tvf, Jerkstrand:2025, Raffelt:2025wty}.
-A key challenge for theory and simulations is neutrino--neutrino refraction \cite{Pantaleone:1992eq}.
-It causes collective flavor evolution \cite{Duan:2009cd, Duan:2010bg, Tamborra:2020cul, Richers:2022zug, Johns:2025mlm} through instabilities in the field of~flavor coherence.
+{\bf\textit{Introduction}}---The evolution of core-collapse supernovae (SNe) hinges on neutrinos, which dominate energy and lepton-number transport and are central to the explosion mechanism, nucleosynthesis, and observational tests \cite{Bethe:1985sox, Mirizzi:2015eza, Burrows:2020qrp, Boccioli:2024abp, Janka:2025tvf, Jerkstrand:2025, Raffelt:2025wty}.
+A key challenge for theory and simulations is neutrino--neutrino refraction \cite{Pantaleone:1992eq}, which causes collective flavor evolution \cite{Duan:2009cd, Duan:2010bg, Tamborra:2020cul, Richers:2022zug, Johns:2025mlm} through instabilities in the field of~flavor coherence.

-These instabilities are most naturally understood as neutrinos emitting flavor waves \cite{Fiorillo:2024bzm, Fiorillo:2024pns}, or equivalently as the stimulated emission of their quanta, flavomons~\cite{Fiorillo:2025npi}.
+These instabilities are most naturally understood as neutrinos emitting flavor waves \cite{Fiorillo:2024bzm, Fiorillo:2024pns}, or equivalently as the stimulated emission of their quanta, flavomons~\cite{Fiorillo:2025npi} (see also the analogous viewpoint proposed in Ref.~\cite{Johns:2025yxa}).
 The kinematics of this process, together with the rules of flavor lepton-number conservation, determine the instability conditions in both the ``fast'' regime, the limit of massless neutrinos \cite{Fiorillo:2024bzm, Fiorillo:2024uki, Fiorillo:2025npi}, and the ``slow'' regime, where neutrino masses are essential~\cite{Fiorillo:2024pns, Fiorillo:2025ank, Fiorillo:2025zio, Fiorillo:2025kko}.